Heatblur-Simulations/f-4e-manual/src/stores/air_to_ground/bombs/employment/accurate_modes.md

 The pilot flies a dive attack on the target while the WSO obtains accurate target range information using the radar.
-Once the target is designated, the pilot simple holds down the Bomb Button and begins to gently pull out of the dive.
+Once the target is designated, the pilot simply holds down the Bomb Button and begins to gently pull out of the dive.
 Weapons automatically release at the right moment during the maneuver.

 Dive Toss uses the [WRCS](../../../../systems/weapon_systems/wrcs.md) and